Mike Andronico/CNN Underscored

 Henry T. Casey/CNN Underscored

-The latest MacBook Air is once again the best laptop for most people, and it earns that title for all the usual reasons.
+The latest MacBook Air is, once again, the best laptop for most people, and it earns that title for all the usual reasons.
 It’s reasonably affordable, comfortable to use, slim enough to take anywhere and faster than just about anything in its price range by a good margin.

-Aside from its titular processor upgrade, the M3 MacBook Air is practically identical to its predecessor — and that’s a good thing.
+Aside from its titular processor upgrade, the MacBook Air M3 is practically identical to its predecessor — and that’s a good thing.
 Everything we loved about the fully overhauled 2022 MacBook Air is intact here, including a more seamless screen, full-size function keys for easily making adjustments on the fly, a crisp 1080p webcam and a handy MagSafe charger that won’t send your laptop flying if someone trips on the cable.
 We were pleased to see this year’s model launch with 13- and 15-inch variations right out of the gate, as the latter has become one of our favorite big-screen laptops.
-The one notable physical change is a welcome one; the famously smudgy Midnight model is now a little less fingerprint-prone, thanks to the same anodization technique used on the pricier Space Black MacBook Pro M3.
+The one notable physical change is a welcome one: The famously smudgy Midnight model is now a little less fingerprint prone, thanks to the same anodization technique used on the pricier Space Black MacBook Pro M3.

 Of course, the biggest improvements to the new MacBook Air are under the hood, where the system’s new M3 processor predictably chewed through everything we threw at it — and sped well past the competition in most areas.
 The laptop handled our usual boatload of browser tabs and productivity apps without a stutter, and we saw some notable gains over the previous generation Air on benchmarks (though you’ll see a much bigger leap if you’re coming from an M1 or Intel-based MacBook).
-The M3 MacBook Air can even handle Mac games decently well; just be prepared to keep your graphics settings on the moderate side.
+The MacBook Air M3 can even handle Mac games decently well; just be prepared to keep your graphics settings on the moderate side.

-That said, if you already own an Apple Silicon-powered MacBook (and especially if you have an M2 model), you can probably skip this one.
+That said, if you already own an Apple silicon-powered MacBook (and especially if you have an M2 model), you can probably skip this one.
 And if you’re looking to save some money, the 13-inch MacBook Air M2 is a better value than ever at its new $999 starting price.
 But if you want the best laptop money can buy without spending a fortune, it doesn’t get better than the MacBook Air M3.

 Other laptops we recommend